-Early Childhood candidates may accomplish internship by enrolling in ECED 4915.
-Middle level candidates may accomplish internship by enrolling in MLED 4912.
-Secondary candidates may accomplish internship by enrolling in SEED 4809 or 4909 and SEED 4503, and any other courses required in their teaching concentration.
+Early Childhood candidates may accomplish internship by enrolling in ECED 4915 Early Childhood Education Internship.
+Middle level candidates may accomplish internship by enrolling in MLED 4912 Internship.
+Secondary candidates may accomplish internship by enrolling in SEED 4809 Teaching in the Elementary and Secondary School or SEED 4909 Teaching in the Secondary School and SEED 4503 Seminar in Secondary Education, and any other courses required in their teaching concentration.
 Assignment of the teacher candidate to an approved site for internship is the responsibility of the College of Education based on policies developed by the College of Education.
 Placements are chosen to provide the best educational experience for the teacher candidate.

 APPLICANTS FOR ADMISSION TO STAGE II OR INTERNSHIP MUST MEET THE REQUIREMENTS THAT ARE IN EFFECT AT THE TIME OF APPLICATION.
 THE REQUIREMENTS FOR ADMISSION AND RETENTION AS PUBLISHED IN THE POLICIES AND PROCEDURES HANDBOOK OF THE ARKANSAS TECH UNIVERSITY TEACHER EDUCATION PROGRAM WILL SUPERSEDE CATALOG INFORMATION.

 The College of Education offers programs of study leading to baccalaureate degrees as listed below:

 Health and Physical Education including a Wellness and Fitness Program option